Island - Michal Madera

 • All circumnavs to be recorded on GPS.

 • Any island is to be circumnavigated with a distinct full-lap circumnavigation which completes at the start point for that island lap.
+You must paddle fully around the island.

 • For multiple-islands in one trip: each island must have a distinct full-lap circumnav before moving onto the next island in order to count.
 Please paddle all the way around the island before moving on to the next one!
 (See image below)